Promotion of EMS (Environment Management System)

 Environmental Auditing

-The Kikkoman group ensures the continuous improvement of its environment management system (EMS) through internal audits periodically carried out by teams of certified employees, as well as ISO14001 certification renewal and surveillance conducted by external accredited organizations.
+The Kikkoman Group ensures the continuous improvement of its environment management system (EMS) through internal audits periodically carried out by teams of certified employees, as well as ISO14001 certification renewal and surveillance conducted by external accredited organizations.
 The results of these audits and evaluations are shared among facilities to raise the quality of EMS.

 (April 2023 at Kikkoman R&D Center)